Warming Up Your Body for Exercise

-Ever watch the elite African marathon runners before they start a marathon they plan to win?
+Ever watch the elite Kenyan marathon runners before they start a marathon they plan to win?
 Most don’t show up to the start line with a Starbucks in one hand and no sweat on their face because they just rolled out of bed.
-One of the most important things you can do before you exercise is to warm your body up properly.
+One of the most important things you can do for exercise is to focus on warming your body up properly.

 One of the best ways to warm up is to simply start slowly.
 If you are a runner with a pace of 8:30, start with an 11 minute mile pace for the first ten minutes and gradually increase your speed.
 It is just as easy to do that with cycling.
 Take your average pace and add 30%.
 This will slowly get your body acclimated to whatever fitness activity you are doing.
 If you are a golfer, start by taking half swings for your first 10 balls and then gradually open up your swing.
 If you are a tennis player, take a couple laps around the court first to get warmed up and get used to the surface of the courts.